(586) 277-1069

 A proven, step-by-step approach to restoring your property.

-After drying is verified complete, our licensed builder walks through the property with you to determine the full reconstruction scope.
+After drying is verified complete, our project manager walks through the property with you to determine the full reconstruction scope.
 We document every item that needs repair or replacement — drywall, flooring, cabinets, trim, painting, electrical, plumbing — and discuss any upgrades you would like to incorporate.

 We prepare a detailed Xactimate estimate — the industry-standard software that insurance adjusters use — itemizing every material and labor component of the reconstruction.
-We submit this directly to your insurance adjuster and negotiate on your behalf to ensure the scope is fully covered.
+You receive the completed scope documentation to submit to your insurance carrier with your claim.

 We guide you through material selections for flooring, paint, cabinetry, countertops, and fixtures.
 Whether you want to match your pre-loss materials or upgrade, we source materials quickly to keep the project on schedule.